SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 I played as the white pieces against the Magnus bot on chess.com.
 The bot represents [Magnus Carlsen](https://www.chess.com/players/magnus-carlsen) at his peak and is unbelievably difficult.
 I'm a little disappointed after move 40; even though I took the victory, I consider it to be an ugly and inaccurate win.
 Before december of '23 I hadn't played chess in over two decades, and I recognize that my endgame skill is in need of serious work.
 If I win again, I'll embed the game below.
 Hopefully, I can win a more elegant game.

-The first sixteen moves are book moves; the [Nimzo-Indian Classical, Noa variation](https://www.chess.com/openings/Nimzo-Indian-Defense-Classical-Noa-Variation) as black, with 4. ... d5.
+The first sixteen moves are book moves; the [Nimzo-Indian Classical, Noa variation](https://www.chess.com/openings/Nimzo-Indian-Defense-Classical-Noa-Variation) with the bot playing 4. ... d5.
 (MCO 15 ed. pp. 543-44 (g.
 Sokolov)).
 You can also see [my other chess game](https://sevenshepherd.github.io/chess-games/) were I use the Chigorin defense with the white pieces.

 <!-- [Event "Vs. Computer"]
 [Site "http://Chess.com"]